thesofakillers/thesofakillers.github.io/content/posts/culture.md

-work on machine learning in the pursuit of artificial general intelligence already comes with a ton of motivation -- I get to work on the ['grand challenge' of our times](https://x.com/tensorqt/status/1839725869939470597), the curiosity itch is more than scratched (these are interesting problems to solve!), and it's also really cool in a sci-fi kinda way, which I like.
+work on machine learning in the pursuit of artificial general intelligence already comes with a ton of motivation -- I get to work on the ['grand challenge' of our times](https://x.com/tensorqt/status/1839725869939470597), the curiosity itch is more than scratched (these are interesting problems!), and it's also really cool in a sci-fi kinda way, which I like.
 But beyond that, the framing gives me further answers to the questions of "ok but why bother with this grand challenge in particular?" -- 1.
 Because it is likely one of the highest leverage approaches to bridging that technical debt 2.
 Because beyond that gap we get to enjoy a culture-maxxing world, a world which I think will be more meaningful.
 Outside of work, the framing has guided me also in what sort of hobbies I pursue, and what I do with my free time.
 Besides the deeper meaning I get from the rationalization, in a science-complete world it will be valuable to be able to contribute to culture, so may as well start now.

 So, what does all this mean for what we should _actually do_ about culture today?
-If we accept the thesis that, in the limit, culture is the only non-redundant contribution left, then it becomes urgent to resist the flattening forces of globalization and monoculture.
+If we accept the thesis that, in the limit, culture is the only non-redundant contribution left, then it becomes urgent to resist the flattening forces of enshittification and monoculture.
 The world does not need a single, blandly universal set of stories, aesthetics, or rituals.
 It needs difference, specificity, and texture.
 This is not an argument for static preservation or nostalgia, but for active participation: **engage in culture, create it, curate